nealwc/hiya/README.md

 ## About hiyaTech

-hiyaTech is a website that allows user to buy and trade items without any issue.
+hiyaTech is a website that allows user to buy and trade technology items without any issue.

 This website is best for a simple complex marketplace that shows users an image and descirption of the item that they are selling/trading.